helmihasman89/about-pets-assessment/AboutPetsApp/README.md

-# Real-Time Chat App
+# About Pets - Real-Time Chat App

-A React Native chat application built with Expo and TypeScript, featuring real-time messaging, user authentication, and local storage.
+A React Native chat application built with Expo and TypeScript, featuring real-time messaging as the primary interface.
+Perfect for pet lovers to connect and share their furry friends' adventures!

 ## 🚀 Features

+- **Chat-First Interface** - Chat screen is the main application interface
-- **Real-time messaging** with Firebase Firestore
+- **Real-time messaging** with Firebase Firestore and optimistic updates
-- **User authentication** with Firebase Auth
+- **User authentication** with Firebase Auth (email/password)
-- **Local storage** with MMKV for offline support
+- **Offline support** with AsyncStorage local caching (last 50 messages per chat)
+- **Performance optimized** FlatList with inverted scrolling
+- **Message status indicators** (sending, sent, failed)
-- **Modern UI** with reusable components
+- **Modern chat UI** with message bubbles and timestamps
 - **TypeScript** for type safety
 - **Cross-platform** support (iOS, Android, Web)